-Citation, DOI & article data
+Citation, DOI, disclosures and article data

-Butterfly vertebra (also sometimes known as a sagittal cleft vertebra or anterior rachischisis) is a type of vertebral anomaly that results from the failure of fusion of the lateral halves of the vertebral body because of persistent notochordal tissue between them.
+Butterfly vertebra, also sometimes known as a sagittal cleft vertebra or anterior rachischisis, is a type of vertebral anomaly that results from the failure of fusion of the lateral halves of the vertebral body because of persistent notochordal tissue between them.

 Multiple associated have been described which include.